jbakse/site_builder/docs/introduction/index.md

 Draw a Sierpinski Triangle with pencil&nbsp;and&nbsp;paper.

 The [Sierpinski Triangle](http://en.wikipedia.org/wiki/Sierpinski_triangle) is a fractal.
 It is **infinitely detailed** and **self-similar**.
 There are many, many ways to generate a Sierpinski Triangle.
-The amazing [sierpinski triangle page to end most Sierpinski triangle pages](http://www.oftenpaper.net/sierpinski.htm) details many of them.
+The amazing [Sierpinski triangle page to end most Sierpinski triangle pages](http://www.oftenpaper.net/sierpinski.htm) details many of them.
 Here is another.

 ### Instructions